 This video will show you the basics of Scratch.

-To open Scratch, click the starter project link next to this video To save the projects you make to your account, click Remix.
+To open Scratch, click the starter project link next to this video.

 Then enter the sign in information from your passport.